Frequently Asked Questions

-If you’re nearing the age of 16, or look like you could be, you’ll need to carry some sort of photo ID to prove you don’t have to pay the full adult fare.
+If you’re nearing the age of 16, or look like you could be, you’ll need to carry some sort of photo ID to prove you are eligible for child fares.

 We realise it’s not always practical to carry around a passport, so we offer a letter of authority from the company to prove you’re eligible for child fares.

 To get a letter, you need to send a passport photograph, along with a copy of your birth certificate, to the Customer Relations Officer, EYMS, 252 Anlaby Road, Hull, HU3 2RS.
 We recommend you send a copy, rather than the original, as we cannot take responsibility for lost documents.
 Alternatively, you can drop in to our Head Office on Anlaby Road.
 Please check our opening times before visiting.
 Once we’ve received the copy of your birth certificate we’ll send you a letter that can be shown to the driver confirming that you’re entitled to child fares until your 16th birthday.
 The letter will have an expiry date and your photograph on, so no one else can use it.